Totoual/gAgents/protocols/fipa/README.md

 ## Message Flow

-1. When a FIPA message is received, the `UniversalHandler` de-serializes it into a `FIPAMessage`.
+1. When a FIPA message is received, the `FIPAHandler` de-serializes it into a `FIPAMessage`.
 2. The handler checks the performative of the message and calls the appropriate business logic.
 3. The business logic processes the message and returns a `BusinessLogicContext`.
 4. The handler constructs a new FIPA message based on the response and sends it out.